Design a Data Model in Power BI

 Configure the Product table

-In this task, you’ll configure the Product table.
+In this task, you’ll configure the Product table with a hierarchy and display folder.

-1. In Model view, in the Data pane, if necessary, expand the Product table to reveal all fields.
+1. In Model view > Data pane, if necessary, expand the Product table to reveal all fields.

 2. To create a hierarchy, in the Data pane, right-click the Category column, and then select Create Hierarchy.